-Standing more while you work is the first smart choice you can take toward managing your health and combating the long-term effects of a sedentary lifestyle; and although standing desks may seem like just another trend sweeping workplaces, there’s a whole lot of science to back up just why they’ve become so popular.
+Standing at work is the first smart choice you can take toward managing your health and combating the long-term effects of a sedentary lifestyle; and although standing workstations may seem like just another trend sweeping workplaces, there’s a whole lot of science to back up just why they’ve become so popular.

 So what's the second smart choice you can make?
 Placing an anti-fatigue standing desk pad or better yet, a standing board under your desk you will take your already healthy standing desk and make it even healthier.

 If you have already been convinced to get a standing desk, that's awesome, but it’s really just the first step you should take on your journey to office wellness.
 One recent study published in December 2017 found that when participants used a product that allowed them to swing or move their feet at random while sitting, their metabolism was elevated by about 17% compared to when they were just sitting or standing without movement.
 Translation: more calories were burned when movement was added.

 Balance board benefits are clear; your goal should not be to simply stand, but also to move — more.